Introduction to the Saxon Army of 1756

 Each regiment consisted of 4 squadrons organised like the cuirassiers.
 The Garde du Corps had a larger establishment with some 649 men.

 According to the 1753 État, each regiment counted 4 squadrons.
 Rutowsky was organised as a cuirassier regiment.
 The Chevauxlegers regiments were larger, with a book strength of some 762 men.
 The trooper of any of these units was entitled 'dragoon'.
 The sole difference between Rutowsky and the other units was their different mounts.
 Rutowsky should be considered to be mounted with the more costly German breeds, whereas the others had the cheaper Polish horses, mostly sorrels in lighter shades.

 Uhlanen or Tartars

 The Uhlanen were maintained by the Polish Commonwealth and hired into Saxon service.
 They participated in all campaigns from 1757 onwards.
 Initially with the Austrian armies, later on with the Reichsarmee in Saxony.
 After the death of King August III, they were returned to Poland.
 Two Pulks were kept on Warsaw's provisions budget in March 1757.
-Each Pulk had 6 Hoffahnen (court-banners), 1 banner counting 75 men.
+Each Pulk had 6 Hoffahnen ("court-banners", roughly equivalent to a squadron), 1 banner counting 75 men.
 They were especially recruited in Lithuania and from Tartars.
 It seems that their tactical role was to scout and skirmish in support of the Saxon Chevaulegers.

 The Saxon army also included a smallish body of mostly mounted Jägers.